ewingjm/development-hub/README.md

 Issues must be created within the Development Hub in order for a developer to begin working on a new feature or bug fix.

 The issue records in the Development Hub are used to group solution merge records and aid in applying semantic versioning to solutions.
 The Development Hub is not intended to replace a more conventional issue tracking system (e.g Azure Boards).
 It is suggested to either create issue records on-the-fly, at the beginning of a sprint, or by integrating Azure DevOps through a tool such as Power Automate.

+If your issues are on Azure Boards, you can set the `Work Item ID` field on the corresponding Development Hub issue.
+The commit will then be linked with the Azure DevOps work item.

 ![Issue](./docs/images/issue.png)